bradleyrp/omni-single/readme.md

 ### 6. Configure the calculation

 This code uses a YAML file to set up the calculation in order to allow for more flexible loops and parameter sweeps.
 For this example, I have prepared a file named `calcs/specs/curvature_repro_20210501.yaml`.
-I recommend inspecting it.
-To use this file, run this command:
+I recommend that you make your own copy and then set this as the `meta_filter`.
+This will allow you to independently develop your calculations.

 ```
+cp calcs/specs/curvature_repro_20210501.yaml cp calcs/specs/curvature_repro_MYNAME.yaml
-make set meta_filter curvature_repro_20210501.yaml
+make set meta_filter curvature_repro_MYNAME.yaml
 ```

 I strongly recommend maintaining your own specs files as you add data to your dataset and expand and refine your analyses.
 These individual files, combined with the git commit hashes for calculation codes, can tell you exactly how to reproduce a calculation later on.

+...!!!

 ### 7. Compute undulation spectra